 The western coast of Ireland is home to some of the island’s most stunning scenery with emerald green pastures, dramatic mountains, and majestic coastlines.
-Killarney is the perfect home base for exploring the area, a town on the shore of Lough Leane, one of the famous lakes of Killarney National Park.
-The town itself has quite a bit to offer, from shopping and dining, to hiking and cycling, with a lot of Irish history thrown in for good measure.
+Killarney is the perfect home base for exploring the area, a town on the edge of Lough Leane, one of the famous lakes of Killarney National Park.
+The town itself has quite a bit to offer, from shopping and dining to hiking and cycling, with a lot of Irish history thrown in for good measure.
 These are some of the best things to do in Killarney that shouldn’t be missed.

-1. The town of Killarney is a gem
+1. Explore the town of Killarney

 Killarney National Park encompasses Ross Castle, the Gap of Dunloe, Innisfallen Island, Torc Waterfall, and Muckross House.
 Plan on spending several days exploring the area to enjoy the park’s spectacular beauty.

 Ross Castle is a 15th century tower house that sits just outside of Killarney.
 The castle originally belonged to Clan O’ Donoghue, the ruling clan of Killarney at the time.

-There is a beautiful view of Lough Leane from the castle as it looks over the lake and out to Innisfallen Island (home to the ruins of a 7th century monastery).
-The castle was one of the last to fall to Cromwell’s forces and visitors need around an hour to explore the castle and its grounds.
+There is a beautiful view of Lough Leane (the Lower Lake) from the castle as it looks over the lake and out to Innisfallen Island (home to the ruins of a 7th-century monastery).
+The castle was one of the last to fall to Cromwell’s forces.
+Visitors need around an hour to explore the castle and its grounds.

 Be sure to bring snacks, water, and layers because the weather can change quickly (not a bad idea to throw in an umbrella too as there is no shelter along the route).
-A bike ride is an option as well, but the path is quite steep at times, and might be difficult for some.
+A bike ride is an option as well, but the path is quite steep at times and might be difficult for some.

 5. Drive the Ring of Kerry and discover a little bit of everything

-The Ring of Kerry is one of the most famous destinations in Ireland and Killarney happens to be the perfect starting point for the 110 mile scenic tour around the Iveragh Peninsula.
+The Ring of Kerry is one of the most famous destinations in Ireland and Killarney happens to be the perfect starting point for the 110-mile scenic tour around the Iveragh Peninsula.

 If you plan to drive the Ring of Kerry on your own, be sure you know all about car rentals in Ireland!